microsoft/WhatTheHack/030-ConversationalAI/Coach/Solution-2.md

 [< Previous Challenge](./Solution-1.md) - **[Home](./Readme.md)** - [Next Challenge>](./Solution-3.md)

 ## Notes & Guidance
 - The participants will likely run into issues getting synced with LUIS.
-Make sure they're creating their luis resource as seen in [Create LUIS resources in the azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#create-luis-resources-in-the-azure-portal).
+Make sure they're creating their LUIS resource as seen in [Create LUIS resources in the azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#create-luis-resources-in-the-azure-portal).
 This will ensure they have the necessary fields created.
 - Ensure that the participants are not hard coding the bot to respond to only one stock.
 - Make sure they understand how to pull out and save the entities for later conversations.
 They should be saving these an a variable, but this challenge will work without doing so
   - Here are some useful links for that